onurbagoren/Underwater_SLAM/README.md

 - Zihan Zhou: https://github.com/baobaotang0
 - Zhongru Liang: https://github.com/2034492239

+**Although the contributors appear as two people, all members contributed to the code.**

 ## Installations
 ### Cloning this directory
 - This directory can be treated as the `catkin_ws` directory that are explained in most ROS tutorials.
 Simply run the following command in a directory that is not the `catkin_ws` directory: